polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/02 - API I.md

 ### Desktop internals

-What occurs when a URL is requested, is that Phosphorus Five will invoke an Active Event that is named **[p5.web.load-ui]**.
+What occurs when a URL is requested, is that Phosphorus Five will raise the **[p5.web.load-ui]** Active Event.
 The Desktop module will handle this event, and evaluate its URL resolver logic, to figure out which module the client is requesting.
 Then the Desktop module will evaluate the _"launch.hl"_ file, associated with your module, and your module will take over the request from that point onwards.
 This event is raised by the core of Phosphorus Five, and handling this event is arguably the most important responsibility that the Desktop module has.
+This allows you to easily create your own modules, such that they contain their own URL Resolver logic, to load up for instance pages and such, according to the URL specified by the client.
+URL resolving is _"native"_ to Phosphorus Five, and something that _"automagically happens"_.

 ### Authentication